H-distributions - an extension of the H-measures: A generalisation of -measures

 -3mm

 \end{proof}

-So, we see that if we want to analyze the strong $L^1_{loc}$ compactness for a sequence $(u_n)$ weakly converging to zero in $L^p(\R^d)$, it is enough to inspect how the truncated sequences $(v_{n,l})_{n}:=(T_l(u_n))_{n}$ behave.
-Furthermore, notice that it is not enough to consider $(v_{n,l})_{n,l}$ separately since this would force us to estimate $u_n-v_{n,l}$ which is usually not easy.
+From Corollary \ref{DHMcor} we see that if we want to analyse the strong $L^1_{loc}$ compactness for a sequence $(u_n)$ weakly converging to zero in $L^p(\R^d)$, it is enough to inspect how the truncated sequences $(v_{n,l})_{n}:=(T_l(u_n))_{n}$ behave.
+Furthermore, notice that it is not enough to consider $(v_{n,l})_{n,l}$ independently of $(u_n)$ since this would force us to estimate $u_n-v_{n,l}$, which is usually not easy.
 For instance, consider a sequence $(u_n)$ weakly converging to zero in $L^p(\R^d)$, and solving the following family of problems: